 - The perfect contrast to balance out the flavors of your clam strips is a sour, vinegar-like dip.
 Try it with the aforementioned tartar sauce or our Balsamic Vinegar BBQ Sauce.

 - Calcium: 41mg

 - Cholesterol: 8mg

 - Fat: 2g

 - Potassium: 86mg

 Commonly Asked Questions

-Yes!
+Yes.
 Mollusks like clams, mussels, and oysters may have eaten algae that produce toxins and this poisonous matter is scattered in the flesh.
 To avoid this, tune in to the local fishing channel in cases of red tide happening.
-However, in general, seafood — including these mollusks — are safe when cooked thoroughly.
+However, in general, seafood — including these clams — are safe when cooked thoroughly.

 How do I reheat my leftover fried clam strips?